 We left Vestrahorn and the quaint little town of Höfn to head to Vik and the Diamond Beach.
 Vik is a much more visited city than any we had been to since leaving Reykjavik, despite being one main street and a singular (well stocked) grocery store.
 Standing proudly above the town is Vik’s main attraction, a small white church with a red roof that you can find in any Icelandic town (they’re literally everywhere, they must have gotten a bulk discount or something).
 The churches you’ll generally find, though, are not nearly as picturesque as Vik’s, sitting proudly atop the central hill.

 Vik is also right on the coast, and beautiful sea stacks nearby make for a wonderful background to the frame.
 You can also get right up next to the sea stacks, and taking photos from Hálsanefshellir Cave is something I’d highly recommend.
 Just watch out for the sneaker waves, quick moving waves that don’t seem threatening that pull far too many tourists out to sea each year.

-On a happier note, Vik’s church is also serendipitously surrounded by gorgeous fields of lupines and other flowers.
+On a happier note, gorgeous fields of lupines and other flowers surround Vik’s church.
 Even if you aren’t a photographer, taking a stroll through the hills surrounded by purples, yellows, and oranges is something you absolutely have to make time for.

 the yoda cave